 The Xperia XZ3 is a 2018 flagship phone, and as a flagship phone, you expect it to showcase the very best the mobile world has to offer.
 The Xperia XZ3 doesn’t disappoint in that area, delivering solid specs.

 The Xperia XZ3 comes with the Qualcomm Snapdragon 845, the powerful chip that’s powered many of this generation’s most powerful phones, including the Samsung Galaxy Note 9, the LG G7 ThinQ, and the OnePlus 6.
 Paired with 4GB of RAM, we’re expecting strong and smooth performance from the Xperia XZ3.
-Users will get 64GB of storage as standard, with the option of installing up to 512GB of additional storage with a MicroSD card.
+You get 64GB of storage as standard, with the option of installing up to 512GB of additional storage with a MicroSD card.

 Backing up this power is a 3,330mAh battery which should last you the day, thanks to the power efficient OLED display and Snapdragon 845 processor.
 It comes with USB-C fast charging and wireless charging capabilities.